 Forest fruits are tasty and healthy gifts from nature.
 They grow in woodlands and offer many flavors and textures.
 In places like Chicago, Frankfort, and Orland Park, you can find fruits like apples, wild berries, plums, and wild cherries.

 These fruits are not just food for humans.
 They also help keep nature in balance.
-They feed wildlife and help grow.
+They feed wildlife and help plants grow.
 This makes the environment healthy for many animals and plants.

 Knowing when and where to find these wild berries is key for picking them.
 They are full of vitamins and antioxidants.
 Eating them can make you healthier.